How to Design a XML Document Easily

 Consider the following example which explains the format of xml document:

-is as below:
+There format is as below:

 To design the XML document we have to create an XML schema which defines the basic structural elements and attributes in the document.
 Apart from this it is the responsibility of XML schema to define the data types of elements and attributes in the XML document.